percona/everest-doc/docs/use/database_view.md

 - **Create database from a backup**

-    You can create a database from a backup with Percona Everest.
-To create a backup, click the ellipsis (...) menu next to the database, then click **Create database from a backup**.
-For detailed information see, the [create a database from a backup ](createBackups/create_new_database.md) section.
+    With Percona Everest, you have the ability to create a database by using a backup.
+To create a backup, click the ellipsis (…) menu next to the database, then click **Create database from a backup**.
+For more in-depth instructions on how to create a database from a backup, refer to the [create a database from a backup ](createBackups/create_new_database.md).

 - **Restore database from a backup**